Yehuda Kurtzer: Career

 Kurtzer was named the first Charles R. Bronfman Visiting Chair of Jewish Communal Innovation at Brandeis University in 2008, where he taught Jewish Studies as part of a Jewish professional leadership program.
 The position was awarded after Kurtzer won a public competition for funding to write a book that would "change the way Jews think about themselves and their community."
-Kurtzer's proposal became his book, "Shuva: The future of the Jewish past."
-In 2020, Kurtzer along with Dr. Claire Sufrin co-edited The New Jewish Canon, a collection of Jewish debates and ideas from 1980–2015.
+Kurtzer's proposal became his book, Shuva: The future of the Jewish past.
+In 2020, Kurtzer and Dr. Claire Sufrin co-edited The New Jewish Canon, a collection of Jewish debates and ideas from 1980 to 2015.

 He led the creation of the Shalom Hartman Institute of North America in 2010, and then became president of this organization.
 Under his direction, the organization has expanded to a staff of 28 employees in Chicago, Boston, San Francisco, and Los Angeles, with public programs and activities reaching over 10,000 people per year.
 Its activities focus on leadership and educational programs for rabbis and lay leaders of the Jewish community.

-In 2023, Kurtzer was named co-President of the Shalom Hartman Institute, sharing the role with Rabbi Donniel Hartman.
+In 2023, Kurtzer was named co-president of the Shalom Hartman Institute, sharing the role with Rabbi Donniel Hartman.

 Kurtzer also hosts Identity Crisis, a podcast focused on Jewish news and ideas.

 He has been a scholar-in-residence and speaker in many American Jewish communities on topics including contemporary Jewish life, Zionism and partisanship.